The Endless Battle

 Without a doubt, the biggest cost is that prototypes are artifacts of code, not design.
 Modern tools blur the lines somewhat, but not enough to make a difference.
 Code has different imperatives than design does, and more powerful ones.
 Design is done for users.
 Code is done for computers.
 Doing them at the same time creates a very powerful conflict of interest.

-I’m currently judging a major design contest, reviewing over 90 entries by top designers and companies.
+I’m currently one of the judges for a major design contest, reviewing over 90 entries by top designers and companies.
 Only a couple of them used interaction design.
 Almost all of them used some variant of prototype-and-test.
 Their solutions are attractive and clever, but are they good for the user?
 How can they even answer that question when they don’t even know who the user is?
 Few of the submissions even bother to mention the user.

 Our field’s endless quest for a title is partly due to the widespread misunderstanding of what we do for a living.
 Do we execute the boss’ vision, or do we advocate for the user’s goals?
 UXers are the kind of people who want to make others happy, and we’ve been willing to change the name of what we do to please others, but a side-effect of changing how we call ourselves is that we change how we behave.
 It’s easy to make your boss happy at the expense of the user.

 I’m disappointed to see interaction design fading from the world.
 The magnitude of the loss won’t be fully understood for another decade.
 In tech, the zeitgeist swings like a pendulum between diversity and consolidation.
 We had diversity with interaction design, now we have consolidation with prototype-and-test.
-Safer.
+It’s more profitable that way.
 Business always grows and flourishes in times of consolidation.
 Users always benefit in times of diversity.

 So, practitioners do “design thinking,” or “user experience,” or “product design,” or “service design,” or “product strategy,” but not user-centered interaction design.
 The word soup just reflects how we have let our mission and our effectiveness drain away.
 It creates hidey holes for weak performers.
 It delivers cleverness and coolness and flashy demos, but it probably won’t deliver satisfied users.
 When that happens, the bean counters will get wise, and they will call an end to the party.
 There will be resentment and anger.
 The money people will close the spigot.
 To paraphrase a popular TV show, backlash is coming.